 We consider our manufacturing process to be one of our competitive advantages.
 First, we produce our batteries using an emission-free manufacturing process.
-We are unique in that our manufacturing does not use, release or dispose of any toxic materials or solvents, including NMP.
+We are unique in that our manufacturing does not use, release or dispose of NMP solvents.
+NMP is an organic solvent and is now suspected of being a reproductive toxicant and a cause of birth defects.
 Our environmentally benign manufacturing process enables us to manufacture in urban areas with strict environmental regulations.
 In addition, because massive solvent recovery equipment is not necessary, both the capital and operational costs of the plant are lower than for conventional manufacturing.

 Also, our first-hand experience in designing and developing our own manufacturing equipment enables us to effectively and efficiently meet the demands of our battery customers.
-Our modular production process allows us to run as demand requires and to limit the re-tooling required for different battery cells sizes.
+Our modular production process allows us to run as demand requires and to limit the re-tooling required for different battery cell sizes.
 This has enabled us to maintain full control of the production process and make important iterative improvements in the manufacturing process.